Remi-dee/trellolite/README.md

 - Appwrite: Appwrite is an open-source backend server that simplifies the development of web and mobile applications.
 It provides authentication, database storage, file storage, and other backend functionalities.

+- Zustand: Zustand is a lightweight state management library for React applications.
+It simplifies state management with a minimal API and efficient updates, improving the app's performance and scalability.

 - React Beautiful DND: React Beautiful DND is a popular library for adding drag-and-drop capabilities to React applications.
 It allows users to drag and drop tasks and columns to rearrange them on the board.

 - Hero Icon: Hero Icon is a set of free SVG icons designed by Steve Schoger.
 It provides a comprehensive collection of icons that can be easily customized and used in web projects.